rcaught/datasette-updated/README.md

 datasette install datasette-updated
 ```
 ## Usage

-### Static configuration
 You can have a different updated value per table, database or Datasette instance.
 If undefined at any level, values will fall back in that order.
+If no value is set, updated will be `unknown`.

+### Base metadata configuration
-If you have known static values, you can define them in your base `metadata.(json|yml)``:
+If you have known values, you can define them in your base `metadata.(json|yml)`:
 ```json
 {
   "plugins": {